rmccrear/week-2-lab-1-part-1-may-2024/README.md

 - [ ] Make more HTML files on different topics (optional)
 - [ ] Commit and sync to Github

+### Bonus and Extension

+You may choose to do a bonus or extension.
+These are optional activities that will help push your knowledge and skills further.
+Give them a try if you have the time!

+**Bonus** (more tags): look at all [INLINE and BLOCK tags on w3 Schools](https://www.w3schools.com/html/html_blocks.asp).
+Which would be easy to use?
+Which are challenging?
+Choose a few to add as elements on your page.

+**Extension** (deprecated tags): See: [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML).
+Look for deprecated tags.
+Research why they are no longer used.
+Dig up the history behind why these tags fell out of use.
+Create a webpage of your findings using the deprecated tags and their replacements.

 ## Contact

 Author: robert.mccreary@codex.academy